-EatSortWin As part of our new sustainability outreach initiative (and NACUFS award winning program for Educational Outreach), we hold a social media contest each fall semester to keep the conversation about compost and recycling going.
+EatSortWin Building on our sustainability outreach initiative (and NACUFS award winning program for Educational Outreach), we hold a social media contest to keep the conversation about compost and recycling going.

 Farmers' Markets We organize and host Fall and Spring Farmers' Markets with our partners -Fair, Local, Organic (FLO) and Epsilon Eta (Ep Eta), which are student groups at UNC.
 CDS, FLO and Ep Eta work together to engage students by organizing a collection of local farmers and CDS vendors to encourage on-campus awareness of our local farming community.

 Food Waste Messaging We promote consumer awareness and responsibility by developing specific collateral and programming (including signage at dish machines and point-of-sale) to encourage students to "think before they take."